 Another fun crafts activity that gets its own mention.
 Ask parents to prepare some hollowed-out eggs for class.
 They can drain the eggs by making a small hole at the top and bottom, then blowing out the insides.
 Remind parents the day before via text and take along extra eggs just in case someone forgets.
 Students paint their own creative eggs or they can draw faces on the eggs.
 That way, they review body parts.

 This is a worksheet and not another actual hunt.

 Students have to make words by using the letters from EASTER EGG HUNT.
 They can reuse the letters with each new word.
 At level 1 they make any words, then there are 2 more levels where they are given specific words to create.
 It is really fun and challenging for students.

 Some traditional egg races include running a team relay with an egg in a spoon.
 (It’s up to you if you want to use raw or boiled eggs) another variation is where students have to push the eggs across the floor using their noses!

 BBC.uk has a great audio activity about Easter ceremonies.
 First, go through important vocabulary and explain the definitions.
 Then you can let the class answer some comprehension questions after listening to the audio.
 They have also included the script for students to read.

 Read the students a nice story about Easter.
 It could be your own or one that you’ve found.
 While reading it to your students, they take notes.
-Afterwards they sit with a partner and have to recreate the story as closely as possible.
-If it’s fun they can even act it out afterwards.
+Afterward, they sit with a partner and have to recreate the story as closely as possible.
+If it’s fun, they can even act it out afterwards.